gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 #### Basic Definitions

-An *isolation region* consists of a set of non-`Sendable` values that may alias or be reachable from each other.
-Each isolation region may be associated with a specific *isolation domain* that is associated with the isolation provided by a specific actor or a task boundary or be non-isolated to a specific isolation domain.
-As the program executes, each isolation region is able to expand and merge with other isolation regions as new values begin to be alias or be reachable from each other.
+An *isolation region* is a set of non-`Sendable` values that must be isolated together.
+Values must be isolated together when they may alias or be reachable from each other.
+An isolation region can be either associated with a specific *isolation domain* protected by an actor instance or a global actor, or it can be disconnected from any isolation domain.
+Disconnected isolation regions cannot be accessed concurrently, but they can be safely passed across isolation boundaries.

+As the program executes, each isolation region can be merged with other isolation regions as new values begin to be alias or be reachable from each other.
 Each isolation region can only be assigned to a single isolation domain at a time since otherwise we would be allowing for races to occur since the code in the different isolation domains are allowed to execute concurrently.
 We explore in more detail isolation regions in the